prachi-sahani/is-your-birthday-lucky/README.md

-# is-your-birthday-lucky
+# **is-your-birthday-lucky**
- A fun app to check if your birthday is lucky. :D
+ This is a fun app to check if your birthday is lucky. 😀

+## **How it works?**
+1. User inputs his/her birth date and lucky number.
+2. Entered birth date is lucky if the sum of digits of their birth date is equal to the lucky number entered.